-Boat building is a five-month project and alternative learning experience for local high school students and led by experts.
-Students join us in the boat shop to build a wooden pilot gig (a traditional 32′ six-oared rowing boat) that will join the museum’s fleet to be rowed by our youth and adult rowers.
-Learn more about the boat building process below or take a peek at the story of our 2020 boat, Rising Tide, here.
+Our boat building program is a five-month project and alternative learning partnership with a high school group and the boat shop.
+Students join our expert boat builders in the forest and in the boat shop to build a wooden pilot gig (a traditional 32′ six-oared rowing boat) that will join the museum’s fleet to be rowed by our youth and adult rowers.
+Learn more about the boat building process below:

 Step 1: To the forest